fsantanna-uerj/serrapilheira/Submissao/mid.md

 # 4. Have you faced any difficulties or challenges in developing your project so far?
 If so, please explain.

-Hiring research students has been the most difficult task so far.
+Hiring research assistants and students has been the most difficult task so far.
 We originally planned to spend around 80% on research students, but we now estimate this number to be around 50% by the end of the project.

 In particular, we wanted a professional embedded engineer early in the project for the heavy-lifting work on drivers and platforms that serve as the basis of the IoT applications.